couchbaselabs/couchbase-server-coreos/README.md

 ![architecture diagram](http://tleyden-misc.s3.amazonaws.com/blog_images/couchbase-coreos-onion.png)

-*Disclaimer: this approach to running Couchbase Server and Sync Gateway is entirely **experimental** and you should do your own testing before running a production system.*
+*Disclaimer*: this approach to running Couchbase Server and Sync Gateway is entirely **experimental** and you should do your own testing before running a production system.

 ## Launch CoreOS instances via AWS Cloud Formation